DinuriSithu/Tripweaver---Multi-agent-travel-planner-/README.md

 ## 3. Deployment (Render, free tier)

-Render needs services to bind `0.0.0.0` and read the port from the `PORT` environment variable, so the four spots should look like this before deploying:
+Render needs services to bind `0.0.0.0` and read the port from the `PORT` environment variable so the four spots should look like this before deploying:

 **`main.py`** (at the bottom of file):